 (c) could be used to contact another person or to operate a device remotely;

-“senior police officer” means a police officer of or above the rank of Superintendent;
+senior police officer means a police officer of or above the rank of Superintendent;

-“terrorist act” has the meaning given to that term in section 6.
+terrorist act has the meaning given to that term in section 6.

 (2) A reference in section 13(3)(a) or (5) or 15(4) or (6) to a number of days is a reference to the number of hours in that number of days.